What Will It Take To Stop The Climate Engineering Madness?

 In the past few years Paul, the mandolin player, has developed severe breathing problems… Paul is also a non-smoker.
 Lately he has tried spending time with his son, in Seattle, in hopes that the lower elevation would give him more oxygen and improve his breathing.
 He uses a CPAP device to help him breath at night… which brings us to Michael.

 Michael’s health has been in decline for some time now.
 His home in Jerome, on the Snake River Plain, has exposed him to a much higher density of climate engineering aerosols than we get here in the higher elevations of the Wood River Valley.
 Al and I would check in on him periodically when in his area, and he and Al spoke on the phone almost daily.
 Paul also made it a point to check on Michael regularly.
 During their last phone conversation, in late December, Michael told Al he was having trouble breathing… that he couldn’t seem to get enough air.
 Al fell and fractured his pelvis shortly after that and, in the interim, didn’t call Michael for about a week.
-About that same time, Paul, after a visit with Michael, decided to let him use his CPAP unit and would bring it by the next time he made a trip down to Jerome.
-But it was not to be.
-Shortly after New Year’s Day we got the call from Paul… Michael had passed on, alone in his apartment.
+About that same time, Paul, after a visit with Michael, decided to give him his oxygen blood level tester (originally Al said it was Paul’s CPAP unit, but he had misinterpreted their conversation) and would bring it by the next time he made a trip down to Jerome.
+It was not to be.
+Shortly after New Year’s Day we got the call from Paul… Michael had passed, alone in his apartment.

 Remarkably, after all of this and all of the common denominators, I am still having trouble convincing Al about the health repercussions of the climate engineering programs.
 When I try to draw a correlation for him he usually responds, half jokingly, “did the spray fracture my pelvis?”
 The last time he said this to me I could not resist asking him why he thought it was OK, at 74, to try running around in a gym, on a hardwood floor with a bunch of guys several years his junior, learning to play pickleball and leading to his injury.
 I pointed out that the impact of the aerosols, on cognition, possibly did play a role in his bad judgement on that day.